jampp/sharedbuffers/doc/source/README.rst

 Container structures
 --------------------

 High-level typed container_ classes can be created by inheriting the proper base class.

+The API for these high-level container objects is aimed at collections that don't really fit in RAM in their pure-python form, so they must be built using an iterator over the items (ideally a generator that doesn't put the whole collection in memory at once), and then mapped from the resulting file or buffer.

 Currently, there are three kind of mappings supported: string-to-object, uint-to-object and a generic object-to-object.
 The first two are provided for efficiency's sake; use the generic one when the others won't do.

 .. code:: python